-The argument is that, in a transaction, often one party (usually the seller) has access to more information and knowledge than the other party (usually the purchaser).
+In a transaction, one party (usually the seller) often has access to more information and knowledge than the other party (usually the purchaser).

 Information asymmetry is not solely an economic problem: military leaders constantly miscalculate their prospects of victory – a classic case of information asymmetry.

-Kahneman and Tversky used their research to argue that individuals value gains and losses differently, with greater emphasis placed on possible gains than possible losses.
-For this reason, this theory has also been described as the “loss aversion” theory.
+They used their research to argue that individuals value gains and losses differently, with greater emphasis placed on possible gains than possible losses.
+This theory has also been called the “loss aversion” theory.

-As a result, Kahneman and Tversky argue that some of our decisions are based more on emotion and our memories than logic.
-This theory falls within the field of behavioural economics and can be used to illustrate why people sometimes follow less than logical behaviours in financial markets.
+This theory falls within the field of behavioural economics and can be used to illustrate why people sometimes exhibit less than logical behaviours in financial markets.

 Game theory has wide-reaching applications, from psychology to politics and biology to business.

-Naturally, it has also been welcomed within the area of economics.
-Essentially, the theory studies human conflict and co-operation in times of competition, and the strategies that individuals adopt as a result.
+Game theory studies human conflict and co-operation in times of competition, and the strategies that individuals adopt.

-You could say that Game Theory as applied to economics underscores the principles of classical economics:
+Game Theory, as applied to economics, underscores the principles of classical economics:

 - Division of labour: ‘players’ help each other out